-The proposed works are necessary to resurface the worn carriageway, likely requiring a binder inlay and reinstation of road markings.
+The proposed works are necessary to resurface a section of the A9 carriageway, requiring base/binder inlay, and reinstatement of road markings, studs, and kerbing where required.
 Materials used will consist of:

 - Asphaltic material

 - Bituminous emulsion bond coat

-- Milled in road studs
+- · Milled in road studs

-- Thermoplastic road marking paint.
+- Thermoplastic road marking paint

+- Pre-cast concrete kerbs

-Wastes are anticipated to be planings from the carriageway surface course, which will be recovered for re-use in line with BEAR Scotland's Procedure 126: The Production of Fully Recovered Asphalt Road Planings.
+Wastes are anticipated to be removed planings from the surface course, which will be recovered for re-use in line with BEAR Scotland's Procedure 126: The Production of Fully Recovered Asphalt Road Planings.
 The Contractor is responsible for the disposal of road planings and this has been registered in accordance with a Paragraph 13(a) waste exemption issued by SEPA, as described in Schedule 3 of the Waste Management Licensing Regulations 2011.

-A Site Waste Management Plan (SWMP) is not required for this scheme.
+A Site Waste Management Plan (SWMP) is not expected to be required for this scheme.
+Coal tar has not been highlighted as being present within the scheme extent.